Here in Northeast Florida, our water supply comes from the Floridan aquifer, which is a finite resource.

 1

-This area is largely made up of clay which serves as a natural barrier
+This layer is largely made up of clay which serves as a natural barrier

 2